gemini64/ProductVisualization/README.md

 - visualizes a product in 3D using three.js, using PBR equations and materials;
 - allows the user to inspect the product (e.g. by orbiting the camera around it), and change some material on it by choosing from a few alternatives.

 Try to make it look like a simple, but real portion of an e-commerce site, not a three.js example: choose carefully colors, fonts, images, and icons, also taking inspiration from real web sites.
+Before starting, search the web for existing 3D configurators.
+Note down what you like and don't like, and try to produce a result as professional as possible.

 ## Steps (read CAREFULLY)

-3. Prepare, and add to the repository, a journal.md file for logging your progress and choices.
+1. Prepare, and add to the repository, a journal.md file for logging your progress and choices.

-1. Choose a product for which: (i) you can easily build a 3D model, or (ii) you can download a 3D model which you have the right to use in non-commercial applications.
+2. Choose a product for which: (i) you can easily build a 3D model, or (ii) you can download a 3D model which you have the right to use in non-commercial applications.
 The model should not be too complex (not more than 100k vertices) and in some format that three.js can read.
 [Three.js examples](https://threejs.org/examples/) provide a list of loaders for different formats: beware that not all of them work perfectly, and you might have to try with different formats.
 Preferably, use GLTF, but any other format is ok.

-2. Design the lighting for the product.
+3. Design the lighting for the product.
 Products in web sites and catalogues are photographed using strategically placed lights that enhance details and shape.
 For example, [searching google images for product photography lighting](http://www.google.com/images?q=product+photography+lighting) will show you a number of real-world lighting setups that are used for products.
-In your lighting setup, you can use whatever you want, from punctual lights, to environment map, or light maps, or any combination of them.
+In your lighting setup, you can use whatever you want, from punctual lights, to environment map, or light maps, or any combination of them, but you *must include* an environment map.

-3. Design the PBR materials for the product.
+4. Design the PBR materials for the product.
 You can use PRB textures found anywhere, or produce them, e.g. with Substance Designer or B2M.
 If you use textures authored by someone else, just make sure you have the rights for using them in our context (non-commercial application).
 At least one of the materials must have 2-3 alternatives (e.g. different colors, or materials).

+5. Include tone mapping and, if needed, post-processing/color correction.

-4. Build the application that renders the chosen 3D model, with the designed lighting setup and materials, and an user interface for selecting the material between the alternatives. **Important: you can implement this step in two different ways**:
+6. Build the application that renders the chosen 3D model, with the designed lighting setup and materials, and an user interface for selecting the material between the alternatives.
+You must use shaders written by you, e.g. by extending the shaders we saw in the classroom.
+Your report needs to describe the kind of BRDF / lights you have implemented.

-    a. using three.js built-in lights and materials (MeshStandardMaterial or MeshPhysicalMaterial), without writing any shader.
-In this case, your final report **must include** the equations of the BRDF and rendering equations that you are using.
-In other words, you have to dig into three.js shaders to find which equations are used, and write them (in mathematical form, not using code);

-    b. using shaders written by you, e.g. by extending the shaders we saw in the classroom.
-In this case, your report needs just to mention the kind of BRDF / lights you have implemented (no need to report the equations, unless you are using different BRDF or adding some new equation).

-4. If possible, try to take into account implicit requirements as well.
+7. If possible, try to take into account implicit requirements as well.
 For example, you cannot use textures with file sizes of dozens of megabytes for a Web site; and also, your page should render at least at 30 fps on average smartphones.
 You will get bonus points for a result that could be deployed to a Web site with few or no modifications.

+8. (optional) include any technique that was not explained in the classroom, e.g. some special shader or post-processing technique.
+This will award you extra points in the evaluation.

-5. Write a concise report by overwriting this file.
+9. Write a concise report by overwriting this file.

 ## Starting code

 There is no specific starting code for this project.
-If you choose to use your own shaders, choose from our examples the one that uses the lighting techniques you want to use, or combine from more examples for a specific set of techniques.
-If you want to use three.js built-in materials and lights, you can start from some three.js built-in example.

 ## Documenting and report